 Simply choose your travel month (or specific dates), the length of your trip (weekend, 1 week , or 2 weeks) and Google Flights will show you the best deals on a world map.
 You can also use Google Flights to search for deals to a specific destination and compare fares across major airlines.

 This flight search engine has been around for 20 years and is one of the most well known fare aggregators.
 Similar to Google Flights, Skyscanner compares flight prices from many different airlines and spits out the best flights which you can then book directly with the airline or another online travel agency.

-One benefit is that instead of selecting specific airports to fly in and out of, you can select counties.
+One benefit is that instead of selecting specific airports to fly in and out of, you can select countries.
 For example, if you're headed to Paris, and have flexibility in where you depart, instead of searching "Philly to Paris" you can search "United States to Paris" to return fares for many different U.S. departure airports (think: New York, Baltimore/DC, etc.) which will help you discover how much you could save.

 Skyscanner also offers price alerts for specific destinations and dates, so if you have a particular trip in mind, you can set up alerts and be notified by email for sudden price changes on that route.